danimelsz/RNODE/README.md

 #### Example 1.2 Empirical example: Support comparisons

-We can use **sharedNodes** to compare two empirical trees in .nwk format estimated in TNT.
+We can use *sharedNodes* to compare two empirical trees in .nwk format estimated in TNT.
 Polytomies and input trees with different taxon samples are accepted but names of corresponding leaves should be equal in the input trees.
-For instance, using the data set from Geisler et al. (2011), we can plot the relationship of bootstrap values between molecular (MOL) and total evidence (TE) trees analyzed in TNT.
+For instance, using the data set from Whitcher et al. (2025), we can plot the relationship of bootstrap values between molecular (MOL) and total evidence (TE) trees analyzed in TNT.

 ```
 # Load trees